Communication-Efficient Federated Learning With Data and Client Heterogeneity: Abstract

 \section{Abstract}

-Federated Learning (FL) is an emerging paradigm to enable the large-scale distributed training of machine learning models, while still providing privacy guarantees.
-In this work, we jointly address two of the main practical challenges when scaling federated optimization to large node counts: the need for tight synchronization between the central authority and individual computing nodes, and the large communication cost of transmissions between the central server and clients.
-Specifically, we present a new variant of the classic federated averaging (FedAvg) algorithm, which supports both asynchronous communication and communication compression.
-We provide a new analysis technique showing that, in spite of these system relaxations, our algorithm essentially matches the best known bounds for FedAvg, under reasonable parameter settings.
-On the experimental side, we show that our algorithm ensures fast practical convergence for standard federated tasks.
+Federated Learning (FL) enables large-scale distributed training of machine learning models, while still allowing individual nodes to maintain data locally.
+However, executing FL at scale comes with inherent practical challenges: 1) heterogeneity of the local node data distributions, 2) heterogeneity of node computational speeds (asynchrony), but also 3) constraints in the amount of communication between the clients and the server.
+In this work, we present the first variant of the classic federated averaging (FedAvg) algorithm which, at the same time, supports data heterogeneity, partial client asynchrony, and communication compression.
+Our algorithm comes with a novel, rigorous analysis showing that, in spite of these system relaxations, it can provide similar convergence to FedAvg in interesting parameter regimes.
+Experimental results in the rigorous LEAF benchmark on setups of up to $300$ nodes show that our algorithm ensures fast convergence for standard federated tasks, improving upon prior quantized and asynchronous approaches.

-\section{Introduction}
+\section{INTRODUCTION}

-Federated learning (FL)~\cite{konevcny2016federated, mcmahan2017communication, li2020federated, kairouz2021advances} is a paradigm for large-scale distributed learning, in which multiple clients, orchestrated by a central authority, cooperate to jointly optimize a machine learning model given their local data.
-The key promise of federated learning is to enable joint model training over distributed client data, often located on end devices which are computationally- and communication-limited, without the data itself having to leave the client device.

-The basic optimization algorithm underlying the learning process is known as \emph{federated averaging (FedAvg)}~\cite{mcmahan2017communication}, and works roughly by having a central authority periodically communicate a shared model to all clients; then, the clients optimize this model locally based on their data, and communicate the resulting models to a central authority, which incorporates these models, often via some form of averaging, after which it initiates the next iteration.
-This algorithmic blueprint has been shown to be effective in practice~\cite{mcmahan2017communication, li2020federated, bonawitz2019towards}, and has also motivated a rich line of research analyzing its convergence properties~\cite{stich2018local, haddadpour2019convergence, cho2020client, charles2021convergence}, as well as proposing improved variants~\cite{reddi2020adaptive, karimireddy2020scaffold, li2021canita, haddadpour2021federated, li2021distributed}.
+In Federated learning (FL)~\citep{konevcny2016federated, mcmahan2017communication}, multiple clients, orchestrated by a central authority, cooperate to jointly optimize a machine learning model given their local data.
+The basic FL algorithm is \emph{federated averaging (FedAvg)}~\citep{mcmahan2017communication}, in which a central authority periodically communicates a model to all clients; clients optimize this model locally, and send back the resulting updates to the server, which incorporates them, proceeding to the next iteration.
+This approach is effective in practice~\citep{li2020federated}, and motivates a rich line of research analyzing its convergence~\citep{stich2018local, haddadpour2019convergence}, as well as improved variants~\citep{reddi2020adaptive, karimireddy2020scaffold, li2021canita}.